thenumbernine/Tensor/README.md

 //here 'isSquare' means all dimension sizes match requires (a.dims() == b.dims() && a.isSquare && b.isSquare)
 {
-	auto bstar = b.hodgeDual();	//totally-antisymmetric tensors are space-optimized, so the storage of bstar will always be < the storage of b auto c = a.wedge(bstar);	//at this point c should be a n-form for dimension n, which will take up a single numeric value (while representing n distinct tensor indexes) return c.hodgeDual();		//return c's dual, which is a scalar }
+	//totally-antisymmetric tensors are space-optimized,
+	//so the storage of bstar will always be < the storage of b auto bstar = b.hodgeDual();
+	//at this point c should be a n-form for dimension n,
+	//which will take up a single numeric value (while representing n distinct tensor indexes) auto c = a.wedge(bstar);
+	//return c's dual, which is a 0-form scalar return c.hodgeDual();
+}
 ```